- The Learning Environment

 Together, these buildings form an outstanding educational and research facility, comprising 275,000 square feet of laboratory and office space.

 The Department of Biomedical Engineering is located in Bonner Hall on the North Campus, although faculty in the Department are located on each of the three UB campuses.
 There are two primary laboratory spaces used in undergraduate education: our modern, well-equipped wet lab and dry labs that encompass over 2000 sq ft.
 These spaces are also available to students outside of class time for independent project work.
 Additionally, students have access to shared project spaces within the School of Engineering and Applied Sciences.
 Students who wish to engage in research will also find cutting-edge research labs.

 With fourteen full-time faculty members and numerous other affiliated faculty members, undergraduate BME students will interact with our faculty in the classroom and through research activities.
 Our faculty are engaged in cutting-edge research in the areas of nanomedicine, tissue engineering, biomedical imaging and biomedical devices, among others; this research activity is translated to the classroom so that undergraduate students understand the changes occurring in the field.
 Additionally, students will have the opportunity to engage with our faculty in research and design projects.

-The Chair and Director of Undergraduate Studies, Albert H. Titus, may be contacted at email@example.com to answer questions about the program.
+The Chair and Director of Undergraduate Studies, Albert H. Titus, may be contacted by email to answer questions about the program.

 Please visit the Biomedical Engineering department website for additional information about our faculty.